Katzarkov-Kontsevich-Pantev conjecture for minimal adjoint orbits: Lie theoretical compactification

-\begin{example} $F_{\Theta }=F$ the maximal flag is self-dual (for any group).
+\begin{example} The choice $F_{\Theta }=F$ gives the maximal flag, which is self-dual (for any group).
 The orbits of $P_{\Theta }=P$ are the same as the orbit of $N^{+}$ which give the Bruhat decomposition.
 In this case the closed orbit is $ F$ itself. \end{example}